rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 You can use the Ingress Operator to route traffic by specifying OpenShift Container Platform Route and Kubernetes Ingress resources.

-As we pointed out in the previous section, from the 4.9 version of OpenShift the [Ingress Controller can enable mTLS authentication](https://docs.openshift.com/container-platform/4.9/networking/ingress-operator.html#nw-mutual-tls-auth_configuring-ingress), and configure the Ingresses (based in Haproxy) to verify the client certificates.
+As we pointed out in the previous section, from the 4.9 version of OpenShift the [Ingress Controller can enable mTLS authentication](https://docs.openshift.com/container-platform/4.9/networking/ingress-operator.html#nw-mutual-tls-auth_configuring-ingress), and configure the Ingresses (based on HAProxy) to verify the client certificates.

 Let's test it with an example and check how this feature can help us with our use cases.

-But before to start testing out the mTLS in the Ingress Controller, we need to prepare some prerequisites, like generate CA certificates, client certificates, etc.
+But before we start testing out the mTLS in the Ingress Controller, we need to prepare some prerequisites, like generating CA certificates, client certificates, etc.

 ## 3. Creating the CA certificate